-Tell them the story behind these family treasures and who also who they belonged to.
+Tell them the story behind these family treasures and who also they belonged to.

-Tell them where he was deployed to, what battles he may have been in and maybe what life was like for the family that he had to leave behind.
+Tell them where he was deployed to, what wars and battles he may have been in, and maybe what life was like for the family that he had to leave behind.

 If you do have any family heirlooms that have been passed on to you then why not tell your children the story behind them?

 Where are your family’s stories?

-Now knowing what you can talk about why not make it more fun by exploring your home and finding these stories.
-Your heirlooms may be up in the attic or down in the basement.
+Now knowing what you can talk about why not make it more fun and explore your home to find these stories.

 Do you know where your family’s stories are?

 Maybe have a look around your home and jot down on some paper everything that you find and can talk about.
-And then the adventure of family history can begin.

-Old Family Recipes
+2. Cook Old Family Recipes

-Family history doesn’t just have to be about the stories, photographs and family heirlooms.
+Family history doesn’t just have to be about the stories, photographs, and family heirlooms.
 It can be about other things as well.

 Did you cook with your parents growing up?

 You probably did.
 Chances are that these old family recipes were written in a book, or maybe they were put down on bits of paper.

 Either way, collect what recipes you have and see which ones that you can cook with your children.

 You may want to make it more fun for your kids and ask them what they would like to make.